kevenv/kevenv.github.io/templates/blog/qoi_format.md

 therefore this method can only be used if the A channel did not change from the previous pixel.

 ### 4. Full
 The last method is used when we are out of options and none of the previous ones worked or resulted in compression.
-In that case we just send the raw pixel in the order R,G,B,A (or RGB), one byte per color channel.
+In that case we just send the raw pixel in the order R,G,B,A (or R,G,B), one byte per color channel.

 One thing to notice is that none of those methods take much advantage of the specific properties of images.
 To keep things simple, QOI treats the image as a single 1D stream of pixels and not a 2D grid like PNG does.